Before You Start

 - Tether (USDT)

 Binance.US also offers a large number of trading pairs.
 This includes options to trade two cryptocurrencies without the need to cash out one for USD, as well as options to trade between crypto and a fiat currency like USD.
-Different exchanges offer different trading pairs based on the cryptocurrencies they offer.
+Trading pairs vary between exchanges depending on the various cryptocurrencies offered.

 Binance.US has an option to automatically buy and sell crypto using U.S. dollars, using a simple interface that’s similar to what you’ll find on Coinbase and other competitors.
 Each of these buy/sell transactions charge a 0.5% fee.

 Spot trading means you’re not technically “buying” the cryptocurrency, but instead trading your USD for it through either a market or a limit order.
 A market order means you agree to trade for the currency at the current market price.
 A limit order lets you put in a designated price at which you want the trade to occur, and when the currency reaches that price, the trade happens automatically.
-These orders then incur “maker” (for limit orders) or “taker” (for market orders) fees — though on Binance.US, there’s just a standard 0.1% fee.
+These orders then incur “maker” (for limit orders) or “taker” (for market orders) fees — though on Binance.US, there’s now no fee for bitcoin.

-There is also a 25% discount to your fee if you use Binance Coin (BNB) to pay your transaction fee.
+There is also a 25% discount if you use Binance Coin (BNB) to pay your transaction fee.
 To do this, you just have to hold Binance Coin in your Binance.US account, and your trading fee will be automatically deducted from your Binance Coin balance.

 If you use a dollar cost averaging method to regularly invest, these savings can be significant in the long run.
 But while it’s important to pay attention to an exchange’s fee structure, experts say that it may be worth it to pay more in fees for more advanced security, usability, or other features.